 Most people have general anesthesia right before surgery.
 This means you will be asleep and pain-free.
 Other kinds of anesthesia, like regional anesthesia or a block, may also be used for this surgery.

 - Tissue taken from your own body is called an autograft.
-The two most common places to take tissue from are the knee cap tendon or the hamstring tendon.
-Your hamstring is the muscle behind your knee.
+The most common places to take tissue from are the knee cap tendon, quadriceps tendon, or hamstring tendon.
+Your hamstrings are the muscles behind your knee.

-- Tissue taken from a donor is called an allograft.
+- Tissue taken from a donor is called an allograft or cadaver graft.

 The procedure is usually performed with the help of knee arthroscopy.
 With arthroscopy, a tiny camera is inserted into the knee through a small surgical cut.
 The camera is connected to a video monitor in the operating room.
 Your surgeon will use the camera to check the ligaments and other tissues of your knee.